raphaeladams/re-former/README.md

 # re-former
-Forms project from The Odin Project
+This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
+Find it at http://www.theodinproject.com